StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 Authors spend _a lot of time_ an an optimized version of DotMix

-- I thought that this optimized version was SplitMix — it's not
+- I thought that this optimized version was SplitMix (it's not)
 - Then the paper just throws up its hands and does something else

 In my defense, they spend the first _12 out of 20_ pages on DotMix